-The American Language & Culture (ALC) Program has been hosted on the Stanford University campus for over 40 years.
-This program brings together university students from across Asia for an intensive 4-week English course and an immersive introduction to American culture through the lens of innovation and social impact in Silicon Valley.
+For over 40 years, The American Language & Culture (ALC) Program has brought university students from across Asia for an intensive 4-week English course at Stanford and an immersive introduction to American culture through the lens of innovation and social impact in Silicon Valley.
 Participants primarily come from mainland China, Taiwan, and Japan, but the program is open to undergraduate and graduate students from any region in Asia.

 ALC Program Coordinators work as a team to build community, foster cross-cultural understanding, and serve as peer mentors for participants.
 Coordinators often come from diverse backgrounds themselves, and therefore offer participants a richer, more diverse perspective on American identity and experiences.